The History of Newcastle Radio Stations

 Radio Newcastle Pty Ltd

-Around the 10th July 1990, Word had got around that Wesgo Communications Pty Ltd had to unload 2KO as soon as possible.
-Within a couple of hours, a consortium of local business people formed a new company, Radio Newcastle Pty Ltd, where just in a few days a 'trust unit' was formed, to purchase 2KO from Westgo.
+Around the 10th July 1990, Word had got around that Wesgo Communications Pty Ltd had got itself into financial trouble and had to unload 2KO as soon as possible.
+News of the Wesgo drama had spread throughout the business community like wilefire...
+Within a couple of hours of hearing this information, a consortium of local business people, including Myself, formed a new company, Radio Newcastle Pty Ltd, where just in a few days a 'unit trust' was formed, to purchase 2KO from Westgo.

-during the next board meeting it had to be decided on which path we follow.
+During the next few board meeting it had to be decided on which path we follow.
 To march forward and purchase more radio stations to increase profitability or sell and capitalize.

-At this stage in time there was a lot of uncertainty in the radio industry so it was decided by the board to sell both KOFM and NXFM.
+At this stage of time, there was a lot of uncertainty in the radio industry so it was decided by the board to sell both KOFM and NXFM.

 On the 22nd Jan 1996 Radio Newcastle Pty Ltd sold the company including the new KOFM and NXFM to the Austereo Network